 - Please note the minimum age requirement for programs is 3 years old.

 - Schools & Camps

-The AquaVan features a 30 - 45 minute interactive lesson for classroom-sized audiences up to 26 people for Pre-K-1st grade, and 35 people for 2nd grade and above.
-COST: $75.00 per presentation.
+The AquaVan features a 30 - 45 minute interactive lesson for classroom-sized audiences with up to 26 people for Pre-K-1st grade, and 35 people for 2nd-8th grade.
+COST: $125.00 per presentation.
 A maximum of 4 presentations can be offered per visit.

 - Hospitals & Libraries

 The AquaVan program includes a 60-minute assembly-style presentation for audiences of all sizes.
 COST: $100.00 per presentation.